Perry DeAngelis: Personal life

-He enjoyed tabletop games such as Dungeons and Dragons.
+He enjoyed tabletop games such as Dungeons & Dragons.
 At one time he was a co-owner of a game shop and hosted many live-action role playing events.
 Bernstein credits these gaming events for possibly being the reason why he, DeAngelis and Novella were comfortable speaking in front of audiences and being natural on the SGU podcast, as they had already "got their butterflies out" by performing impromptu gaming scenarios in public.
 DeAngelis was "dramatic" and "didn't sweat the small details," as Steven Novella puts it.
 For live action role-playing, when DeAngelis was giving the players their roles and was asked how many hit points a character had, "his answer was almost always 'per dramatic effect', whatever you need to do to make it fun and dramatic.
 That became a 'Perryism'."

 Novella remembers that one big idea DeAngelis had was to put up a really large canvas over 5th Avenue in New York, and letting cars pass under it and paint with brushes or throw paint at it, "this was the biggest most ridiculous art project he could think of".

 DeAngelis and Bernstein shared an interest in many radio programs; morning programs such as Howard Stern; political shows, sports shows and fun ones such as Car Talk.